 Ferries to Norway from Denmark

 Norway is a popular holiday destination that is easily accessible via ferry from Denmark.
-With a wide range of routes, you can choose the option that best suits your travel plans.
+With a wide range of routes, you can choose the option that best suits your travel plans, and Denmark is a popular ferry hub for crossings to Norway.

 Map: ferry routes to Norway from Denmark